The following Trusts and Inheritance Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 HMRC may agree that the income of an interest in possession settlement can be reported on the personal tax return of the life tenant, meaning it will not issue tax returns in future years.

-The trustees of bare trusts do not need to complete a trust and estate tax return: all of the income and gains are assessed on the beneficiaries and should usually be reported by them rather than the trustees.
-However, in certain circumstances it may be more convenient for the trustees to voluntarily register the trust for self assessment so that they may deal with income tax compliance on behalf of the beneficiaries.
-See the Bare trusts guidance note.
+The trustees of bare trusts do not need to complete a trust and estate tax return; all of the income and gains are assessed on the beneficiaries and should usually be reported by them rather than the trustees.
+However, in certain circumstances, it may be more convenient for the trustees to voluntarily register the trust for self assessment so that they may deal with income tax compliance on behalf of the beneficiaries.
+See the Bare trusts ― income tax and CGT guidance note.

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.